eglove/toolbelt/README.md

 ## The Key is the Error Handling

-Any utility that may throw and error uses a simple return type:
+Any utility that may throw an error uses a simple return type:

 ```ts
 type HandledError<T, E> =